JustRob12/finance/README.md

-# Finance Tracker Application
+# Finance Application

-A full-stack finance management application built with the MERN stack (MongoDB, Express, React, Node.js).
+A full-stack financial tracking application with wallet management and transaction tracking.

 ## Features